-Renko forex charts do not behave the same as conventional time-based charts do.
-In fact, the only similarity between traditional charts and renko is that both charting methodologies plot on the vertical axis.
+Renko forex charts do not behave the same as conventional time-based charts do, such as candlesticks.
+The only similarity between traditional charts and Renko is that both charting methodologies plot on the vertical axis.

 For instance, a brick of 5 points will be much, much more volatile than a block consisting of 50 points.